silaspe/maths/docs/rand.md

 .

-we are now at our next stop: new orleans.
+we're now at our next stop: new orleans.

+.

+Next stop: the beach!

+.

+Actually, I went to mississippi, then alabama, then florida, then a restaraunt.